rh-john/ocp-eip-monitoring/docs/CONTAINER_DEPLOYMENT.md

 - If a node becomes unavailable, EgressIPs are automatically moved to other eligible nodes

 **Testing Recommendations**:
-- Test in a development cluster before using in production
+- Test thoroughly in a development cluster before deploying
 - Verify network connectivity from assigned nodes to target destinations
 - Monitor CPIC (CloudPrivateIPConfig) resources for assignment status
 - Use `oc get egressip -o wide` to see current node assignments